ansible/ansible/docs/docsite/rst/dev_guide/index.rst

     **Making Open Source More Inclusive**

     Red Hat is committed to replacing problematic language in our code, documentation, and web properties.
 We are beginning with these four terms: mater, slave, blacklist, and whitelist.
-Because of the enormity of this endeavor, these changes will be implemented gradually over several upcoming releases.
 We ask that you open an issue or pull request if you come upon a term that we have missed.
 For more details, see `our CTO Chris Wright's message <https://www.redhat.com/en/blog/making-open-source-more-inclusive-eradicating-problematic-language>`_.

 Welcome to the Ansible Developer Guide!